SQWIRRTLE/Maxs-Utilities/README.md

 be careful with file deletion on the program because it's not reversible
 all .png, .jpg, .jpeg, .webp and .mp4 files in the selected input folder will be converted into a .gif

+you may need to move the shortcut into the correct place to use it on your home-screen

 PROCEED WITH CAUTION!